AdobeDocs/experience-platform.en/help/edge/commands/configure/thirdpartycookiesenabled.md

 When this option is enabled, the Web SDK uses Adobe Audience Manager to help identify a visitor.
 When this option is disabled, the call to Audience Manager is disabled.
 See [Understading calls to the Demdex domain](https://experienceleague.adobe.com/docs/audience-manager/user-guide/reference/demdex-calls.html) in the Audience Manager user guide for more information.

-## Enable third-party cookies in the Web SDK extension
+## Enable third-party cookies using the Web SDK tag extension

 Select the **[!UICONTROL Use third-party cookies]** checkbox when configuring the extension.